A project in collaboration with the Barcelona City Council

 The Eticas research team has been working on the #EntornsSegurs project.
 Requested by the Barcelona City Council, it seeks to respond to the use and handling of data in the city’s institutes.
 The development and application of technologies in the educational field, with an exponential growth in recent years, has implications in terms of privacy and forces to analyze the degree of knowledge and social acceptability of the parties involved – students, parents and the educational community.
 The Eticas methodology, focused on the social impact of technologies, is a key element in understanding and improving technologies to be effective both at a pedagogical level and in terms of children’s privacy.

 Reports from countries such as the United States and Australia have begun to analyse these implications and point to the failure of laws to address the negligent use of personal data collected in educational institutions.
 In many cases schools also do not have the means or capacity to deal with it.
 But what is the situation in Barcelona?

-The Entorns Segurs project aims to provide a response to raise awareness and inform the city’s educational community of the social consequences associated with this phenomenon.
-An effective mapping of the current situation, a greater knowledge of these issues and their transmission to society as a whole will lead us to the practical objective pursued by the project: better privacy and data administration policies, and a contribution to the debate on the incorporation of new technologies in the educational field.
+The Entorns Segurs project aims to provide a response to raise awareness and inform the city’s educational community of the social consequences associated with this data management and data control.
+An effective mapping of the current situation, a greater knowledge of these issues and their transmission to society as a whole has led us to the practical objective pursued by the project: better privacy and data administration policies, and a contribution to the debate on the incorporation of new technologies in the educational field.